Symplectic duality via log topological recursion: Review of x-y duality

 Here \begin{itemize} \item $x_i=x(z_i)$, $y_i=y(z_i)$, where $z_i$ is a point on the $i$-th copy of $\Sigma$ in $\Sigma^n$, and similarly $x_i^\pm=x(z_i^\pm)$, where $(z_i^+,z_i^-)$ are points near the diagonal on the $i$-th copy of $\Sigma^2$ in $(\Sigma^2)^n$.

-\item The sum is taken over all connected bipartite graphs (or hypergraphs or just graphs with multiedges, for brevity) $\Gamma$ with $n$ labeled vertices and multiedges of arbitrary index $\geq 1$, where the index of a multiedge is the number of its ``legs'' and we denote it by $|e|$.
+\item The sum is taken over all connected bipartite graphs (or hypergraphs or just graphs with multiedges, for brevity) $\Gamma$ with $n$ labeled vertices and multiedges of arbitrary index $\geq 1$ (in the bipartite graph picture we refer to the first set of vertices as to just ``vertices'', and to the second set as ``multiedges''), where the index of a multiedge is the number of its ``legs'' (i.e. the valence of the respective vertex in the bipartite graph picture) and we denote it by $|e|$.
+Multiple multiedges connecting the same set of vertices are allowed, and multiple ``legs'' of a multiedge going to the same vertex is also allowed.

 \item For a multiedge $e$ with index $|e|$ we control its attachment to the vertices by the associated map $e\colon \set{|e|} \to \set{n}$ that we denote also by $e$, abusing notation (so $e(j)$ is the label of the vertex to which the $j$-th ``leg'' of the multiedge $e$ is attached).